 The annual funding will provide a basic academic salary, in accordance with the criteria and scales of the host university.
 It is in the £35,000–£45,000 annual salary range, plus associated mandatory expenditure for national insurance and superannuation.

 The Society will also make available a budget for research costs up to a maximum of £20,000 over the duration of the fellowship.
-Any expenditure from this budget must be applied for separately on each occasion, with itemised costings and explanations of how and why each instance is necessary and relevant to the aims of the fellowship.
+Any expenditure from this budget must be applied for separately on each occasion, with itemised costings and explanations of how and why each instance is necessary and relevant to the aims of the fellowship (see claim form).
 In the first instance, this extra budget is to help cover project costs, but in exceptional circumstances, the fellowship panel may agree to a maximum of £2,000 per annum being used to enable attendance at relevant conferences or other networking activities related to a fellowship project.
 In such cases, the fellow must: seek prior approval; at a minimum be presenting a poster at the event, although ideally be more involved (e.g. giving an oral presentation or organising a workshop); and produce content suitable for publishing on the Society’s website (to be agreed with the SSA’s Website Editor).

 Academic fellows will be required to report to the Board of Trustees on the progress and the outcome of their work, and in accordance with the role description.
 In the event that a fellow’s focus of study changes, so that it no longer has a clear addiction basis, the SSA will cease funding.